 If the computer uses a Microsoft account to log in, that’s where I’d start.

-Assuming you don’t know the password, if you can receive the email sent to the Microsoft account, you should be able to reset the password.
-After doing so you can use the Microsoft account and the newly set password to sign in to the machine.
+Assuming you don’t know the password, you can start a “forgot my password” process by trying to sign in to outlook.com on a different computer.
+If you can receive the email sent to the Microsoft account, you should be able to reset the password.
+After doing so, you can use the Microsoft account and the newly set password to sign in to the machine.

 - The account could have two-factor authentication turned on.

 - Microsoft could decide you need to jump through additional hoops for security reasons.